kobotoolbox/kobo-common/README.md

 - `minor` changes anytime an existing resource was modified
 - `patch` changes anytime a new resource was added

+Depending on your setup you might need to use `HTTPS` url instead: `https://github.com/kobotoolbox/kobo-common.git`.

 ## Usage

+### Linting

 For linter configs you need to extend the ones we have.
 You can simply create a file with one property: